Andcool-Systems/File-uploader/README.md

 ## API Documentation

 The API is currently hosted at [fu.andcool.ru](https://fu.andcool.ru/).
 Page redirection is handled through the nginx proxy server.
-The API consists of 8 endpoint URLs:
+The API consists of 2 pathes:

 - `/file/` – Endpoint where all files are located.
-- `/api` – Main API endpoint
+- `/api/` – Main API endpoint
-- - `/upload/` – Endpoint for receiving file upload requests.
-- - `/delete/` – Request to delete a file.
-- - `/login` – Log in with login and password.
-- - `/register` – Create a new account with a login and password.
-- - `/refresh_token` – Refresh the existing token.
-- - `/get_files` (`/getFiles` deprecated) – Get list of files
-- - `/logout` – Log out from account

 ### 1.1 Authorization Errors